chenjlic/GPS/README.md

 # CSE274-GPS
-A program similar to a GPS, calculating the least costly path between two points.
+Program that reads in a pre-defined file of symbols and addresses that represent a map.
+Calculates least costly path from one point to another.
+Allows user to choose preference between distance or time cost and for symbols or for addresses.